 The Society for Women’s Suffrage holds a different view and is fully committed to women’s right to vote.
 The members organise exhibitions, publish newspapers and pamphlets, and submit petitions.
 In 1916, the society organises a demonstration for female suffrage which is attended by no fewer than 18,000 men and women.
 The crusade for suffrage has penetrated the entire country and is supported by rich and poor alike.

 In 1917, men are universally enfranchised.
 Women only become eligible for election.
 The female suffrage bill devised by Jacobs is passed in 1919.
-In 1922, female suffrage is actually set down in the Constitution: women now have the right to vote.
+In 1922, female suffrage is actually embedded in the Constitution: women now have the right to vote.
 At the time, Aletta Jacobs is 68 years old.
 In the Dutch colonies (Dutch East Indies, Surinam, and the Netherlands Antilles) female suffrage remains strictly limited until after World War II.

 Jacobs rises to international fame after organising the International Women’s Congress in The Hague in 1915.
 1100 women from twelve countries, including the belligerent nations, meet on neutral turf to speak about peace.
 They formulate proposals that are submitted to their heads of state.
 This leads Jacobs to visit the American President, Woodrow Wilson.
 Wilson’s plea in 1918 for the establishment of an association of nations that together will keep the peace is remarkably similar to the recommendations of the Congress.
 In 1919, this results in the establishment of the League of Nations, a predecessor to the United Nations.